WillPall/RubyMUD/README.md

 1. Something to fight!
 What's the point of an RPG with nothing to do?
 1. NPCs
 1. Places for NPCs to show up (cities, towns, roads, etc.)
-1. Procedular generation for the world itself
+1. Procedural generation for the world itself
-1. Procedular generation for general world text for biomes (stretch goal)
+1. Procedural generation for general world text for biomes (stretch goal)
 1. World editor (either in-game or with a utility application)

 ## License